-Joe Gitterman has sculpted for 50+ years yet it wasn’t until he retired from Wall Street that he devoted his full time to his art.
-Since his first exhibition at a local Connecticut gallery in 2011, Joe Gitterman’s career has taken off.
-His work has been bought by both private and corporate collections and he has received commissions from Robert Couturier, Norwegian Cruise Lines, The Riverside Building in London, the Robert A.M.
-Stern-designed Arris building in Washington D.C. and the Four Seasons Hotel in Houston, among many others.
+Joe Gitterman has sculpted for over 50 years yet it wasn’t until he retired from Wall Street that that he dedicated himself to the pursuit of making art.
+Joe’s work is in numerous private and corporate collections in the United States and Europe.
+He has received commissions from Robert Couturier, Norwegian Cruise Lines, The Riverside Building in London, the Four Seasons Hotel in Houston, and the Robert A.M.
+Stern-designed Arris building in Washington D.C., among others.

 Joe Gitterman creates abstract sculptures inspired by movement such as ballet and modern dance.
 Gitterman states, “I thought about the movements of the dancers as a series of frames in an old celluloid film, and how just one of those frames could convey a fantastic sense of motion.
 I thought that capturing this ‘single frame of motion’ in a solid piece of sculpture would be a wonderful challenge.”